The science of superpowers

 The man behind Ant-Man’s amazing abilities is Dr Henry ‘Hank’ Pym, a fictional scientist who discovers subatomic ‘Pym particles’, capable of altering the size and mass of any object.
 Impossible?
 Yes, but there are actually some parallels in real-world science.
 In 2012, scientists at CERN in Switzerland announced that they had discovered the Higgs boson.
 It is an elementary particle, thought to be evidence of the existence of something known as the Higgs Field.
 The field is everywhere, and is responsible for giving other particles their mass.
 We cannot manipulate the Higgs Field to change the mass of subatomic particles, and it does not affect their size, but the fictional Pym particles could work in a similar way.
 If Pym particles had an associated Pym Field that could make particles smaller, and Dr Pym managed to find a way to manipulate it, he might be able to shrink himself down to miniature size.

-You can read the full version of this article in issue 83 of How It Works.
-It’s available from all good retailers, or you can order it online from the ImagineShop.
-If you have a tablet or smartphone, you can also download the digital version onto your iOS or Android device.
+You can read the full version of this article in issue 83 of How It Works, available as a digital edition for your iOS or Android device.
 To make sure you never miss an issue of How It Works magazine, make sure you subscribe today!